Seat Leon Estate review

 Sat nav and infotainment

-Go for entry-level SE trim and you’ll get an 8.3in touchscreen, a DAB radio, Apple CarPlay and Android Auto smartphone mirroring, a seven-speaker sound system and two USB-C ports.
+Go for entry-level SE trim and you’ll get an 8.3in infotainment touchscreen, DAB radio, Android Auto and Apple CarPlay smartphone mirroring, a seven-speaker sound system and two USB-C ports.
 All of the higher trim levels come with an enlarged 10in touchscreen, and add built-in sat-nav and natural voice recognition.
 FR models bring a couple of extra USB-C ports, too.

-The larger screen (we haven’t tried the smaller one yet) is bright and clear and the operating system it runs is similar to the Octavia Estate’s, so more intuitive than the Toyota Corolla Touring Sport’s.
+The larger screen (we haven’t tried the smaller one yet) is bright and clear and the operating system it runs is similar to the one in the Skoda Octavia Estate and more intuitive than the Toyota Corolla Touring Sport system.
 The fact it’s a touchscreen inevitably means that, when you use it, some of your attention is diverted away from the road, but at least this is kept to a minimum.

 The natural voice control function works really well, too.
 You wake it up by saying “Hola, Hola”, and then talk to it like you would another human being.
 Say “I’m hot” and it’ll turn up the air-con and, while it isn’t infallible, we found it works well with a variety of accents.